ialbert/genescape-central/README.md

 * Light blue nodes: These are leaf nodes (the end points of the tree) representing the most granular annotation possible.
 * White nodes: These connect the green nodes, forming the tree's structure.
 These represent the minimal ancestral nodes needed to interconnect your GO terms.

-Additionally, each node shows two numbers:

 The first number indicates the count of nodes in the subtree starting from that node.

-The second number shows the total number of nodes in the original, larger tree that this subtree is a part of.
+The second number shows the total number of nodes of the original, complete annotation tree that this subtree is a part of.

-For example, a node labeled "16/11235" means there are 16 nodes in the subtree beginning at that node.
+For example, a node labeled "16/11235" indicates there are 16 nodes in the subtree beginning at that node.

 In the larger tree before filtering to your specific GO terms, this node's subtree had 11,235 nodes.

-These numbers help you understand the level of detail or specificity in the functional annotation.
+These numbers and colors are meant to help you understand the level of detail and the specificity of the functional terms you visualize.

 ## Installation